arunbear/The-great-prediction-servcie/README.md

 ### Step 6

-Matches have a start time
+Matches have a start time.

+This provides a way to tell if a prediction can be considered closed, and therefore not updatable.

 ### Step 7